 - + How is the environment affecting your child or teen?
-In what ways can you modify the environment to help your child, and/or how can you prepare your child for the environment? - " Use daily rituals that are predictable. - Create morning and evening routines, and stick to those. - If possible, communicate any changes to the schedule with your child in advance. - " Foster and model predictability in transitions (i.e. "In five minutes, we will ... "). - " Develop awareness about the levels of sensory input-both for those who are sensory seeking and those who are sensory avoidant. - Consider noise levels, unfamiliar or strong odors, lighting, tactile experiences, and so forth.
+In what ways can you modify the environment to help your child, and/or how can you prepare your child for the environment? - " Use daily rituals that are predictable. - Create morning and evening routines and stick to those. - If possible, communicate any changes to the schedule with your child in advance. - " Foster and model predictability in transitions (i.e. "in five minutes, we will ... "). - " Develop awareness about the levels of sensory input-both for those who are sensory seeking and those who are sensory avoidant. - Consider noise levels, unfamiliar or strong odors, lighting, tactile experiences, and so forth. - Practice extra patience and compassion in environments that you cannot change or adequately equip child for, helping them walk through situations with the tools they do possess.